 9. Collar Neck

-Go for a collar neck blouse or collar neck dress if you’re fuller in the chest or have a thinner neck.
-Not only does a standing collar flatter your neck, the open décolletage will allow your bust area to “breathe” without exposing too much.
-Plus, this feminine yet chic style creates a demure look with just the right amount of sexy.
+The common collar neck can be found on everything from classic button-up blouses to denim jackets and beyond.
+Not only does a standing collar flatter your neck, the open neckline will allow your bust area to “breathe” without exposing too much (or, if your collar neck comes with buttons, expose as much as you’re in the mood for).
+This feminine-yet-chic style creates a professional look with just the right amount of sexy.

 10. Square Neck

-The retro shape of a square neck dress or square neck top is great for busty women as it frames the décolletage without revealing too much cleavage.
-It provides a nice contrast to curves and also elongates a short neck and narrow shoulders.
+The retro shape of a square neck dress or square neck top is the perfect balance of modest and sexy.
+It provides a nice contrast to curves and can help to visually lengthen your neck and draw attention to your collarbone.

 11. Sweetheart Neckline